SET WATER POLO

 Saddleback El Toro (SET) Water Polo was founded in 1990 by Coach Don Stoll, the highest decorated water polo coach in CIF and High School Water Polo history.
 Prior to the surge of the national club water polo movement and the year-round water polo athlete, SET Water Polo was established by Coach Stoll as summer training program for his high school athletes.
 The SET summer training program played a vital role in the development of the Club’s athletes leading Coach Stoll to 684 career wins, 23 League Championship titles and 7 CIF Championship titles.

-In late 2004, three-time Olympian and Men’s OlympicTeam Captain, Wolf Wigo elevated SET from a summer training program to a year-round club water polo program.
-The founding coaching staff of Brent Dana and Trevor Rodin supported Coach Wigo in teaching the foundational skills of water polo to the roughly 25 athletes of the developing club.
-In mid 2005, Coach Wigo was offered, and accepted, the head coaching position at University of California, Santa Barbara.
+In 2004, three-time Olympian and Men’s OlympicTeam Captain, Wolf Wigo elevated SET from a summer training program to a year-round club water polo program.
+Trevor Rodin, a founding coach of modern SET movement and one-time teammate of Wigo, supported Wolf in teaching the foundational skills of water polo to the roughly 25 athletes of the developing club.
+In 2005, Coach Wigo was offered, and accepted, the head coaching position at University of California, Santa Barbara.

-To ensure the vitality and growth of the Club, Coach Wigo turned SET over to his Olympic teammate and co-founder of Kap7 Inc., Bradley Schumacher.
+Coach Wigo turned SET over to his Olympic teammate and co-founder of Kap7 Inc., Bradley Schumacher before departing to UCSB.
 As a two-time World Champion in swimming and water polo, a two-time Olympian in swimming and water polo and a two-time Olympic Gold Medalist in swimming, Coach Schumacher’s philosophy of developing athletes with sound fundamentals governed the continuous evolution of the Club.
 Armed with 75 athletes, SET Water Polo exploded onto the National Level in the Summer of 2005 with SET’s 18U girls taking the Silver Medal in the 2005 National Junior Olympics and again taking the Silver Medal in the Women’s Top 40 Tournament later that Fall.

 SET has swelled from 25 athletes to over 200 year-round athletes and in doing so has earned multiple National titles, was honored with USA Water Polo’s Chairman’s Cup in 2008 and in 2012 produced its first Olympic Gold Medalist, Annika Dries in Women’s Water Polo.
 As an ambassador of the sport, SET reached out to the community and established a Junior Water Polo Program 2008.
 SET’s Junior Water Polo Program introduces the sport of water polo to new athletes, ages 6-14, of varying ability and swimming proficiency by developing the fundamental skills and tactics of the game.